It is located in the back of the throat, where it exists as a muscular cavity that is approximately 5 inches (12.7 cm) long.

 - Pharyngeal branches of the inferior thyroid artery.

-They form a plexus that drains into the pterygoid plexus.
-Inferiorly in facial veins and VYI.
+They form a plexus that drains the pterygoid network, inferiorly in facial veins and VYI.

 The inversion is of a sensitive type.